 Compatriots, the year is 2017.
 Hundreds of gay men have been abducted and tortured in gay concentration camps in Chechnya.
 Some reports say over thirty have been murdered — by the police or by their own families.
 The government is calling it a cleansing.
 An unidentified gay man told France 24 News, “They tell the parents to kill their child.
 They say ‘Either you do it, or we will.'”

 Chechnya is a republic of Russia in Eastern Europe.
-The Kremlin is unlikely to do much to address these horrors.
-Vladimir Putin is waging his own war against queers by outlawing all visible representations of homosexuality in Russia.
+The Kremlin is unlikely to do much to address these horrors since Vladimir Putin is waging his own war against LGBTQ people in Russia by outlawing all visible representations of homosexuality in the country.

-Putin, who has orchestrated perhaps the greatest feat of international espionage in recent history by tipping the American election this year, has denied the existence of these camps, even though various news sources across Europe have confirmed them after Novaya Gazeta reported the horrors last month.
+The Russian government has denied the reports of gay concentration camps, while the Chechen president has publicly stated that all gay men in the country will be eliminated by the end of the month, the start of Ramadan.
+Putin, who has orchestrated perhaps the greatest feat of international espionage in recent history by meddling in the American election this year, has denied the existence of these camps, even though various news sources across Europe have confirmed them after Novaya Gazeta broke the story last month.

 A year later, Pulse happened.

-I hope things have changed by the time you read this.
+I really hope things have changed by the time you read this, future queers.
 I hope the world has turned and that the concept of a massacre like the one happening now in Chechnya seems impossible.
-But never be fooled by victory blindness, as we were.
+It seemed impossible to me only a couple of years ago.
+But here’s my warning: Never be fooled by victory blindness, as we were.
 The backlash will come.
 They will turn violent.
 Be violent back.